2019 Lincoln Memorial confrontation: Further coverage

 Taitano said she also heard the students chant "build that wall" and "Trump 2020", but such chants were not audible in videos reviewed by CNN.
 The January 21 PR statement denied that the students chanted "Build the wall".
 Phillips said that he had heard the students chanting "build that wall" which was one of the principal concerns of the Indigenous Peoples March.
 In a brief interview on Twitter, he said "This is Indigenous Land you know, we're not supposed to have walls here.
-We never did for millenniums before anybody else came here we never had walls.
+We never did for millenniums (sic) before anybody else came here we never had walls.
 We never had a prison.
 We always took care of our elders and took care of our children.
 We always provided for them, we taught them right from wrong.
 I wish I could see that energy in that young mass of young men down there.
 To put that energy into making this country really great—helping those that are hungry..."
 Some others affiliated with the March described the group of boys surrounding Phillips as appearing threatening due to their numbers, actions, and "Make America Great Again" attire.

 Alison Lundergan Grimes, Secretary of State of Kentucky, described the scene as "horrific" and said the students' actions did not reflect Kentucky's values.
 She wrote, "I refuse to shame these children.
 Instead I turn to the adults that are teaching them and those that are silently letting others promote this behavior.
 This is not the Kentucky I know and love.
 We can do better and it starts with better leadership."

 The Washington Post described the Indigenous Peoples March as "meaningful", and an example of how Native Americans will not be silenced.
 The article drew attention to Donald Trump's joking about the Wounded Knee Massacre to mock the senior United States senator from Massachusetts, Elizabeth Warren.

 Vulture writer Erik Abriss, who tweeted that he wanted the Covington students and their parents to die, was fired from his second job at INE Entertainment.
 Film producer Jack Morrissey, who had suggested the "MAGAkids go screaming, hats first, into the woodchipper," later apologized for his "fast, profoundly stupid tweet".

-Author and professor at UC Riverside Reza Aslan tweeted about Sandmann: "Have you ever seen a more punchable face than this kid’s?"
+Author and professor at UC Riverside Reza Aslan tweeted about Sandmann: "Have you ever seen a more punchable face than this kid's?"
 The tweet was deleted roughly one year later.